trunk-io/docs/check/configuration/supported/dotenv-linter.md

 ## Auto Enabling

-dotenv-linter will be auto-enabled if any of the following filetypes are present: *dotenv*
+dotenv-linter will be auto-enabled if any *Dotenv* files are present.

-## Settings